ssp21/ssp21-spec/ssp21.md

 **length** (2-bytes) - This field encodes the length in bytes of the payload data.
 A frame containing no payload will have this field set to zero.
 An upper maximum size (less than 65535) should be configurable to allow implementations to use less memory when receiving a full frame.

 **destination** (2-bytes) - This field encodes the destination address for frame.
-Devices shall always set this field to the address of the intended recipient before transmitting.
+Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

 **source** (2-bytes) - This field encodes the source address for frame.
-Devices shall always set this field to their local address before transmitting.
+Devices shall always set this field to their local address when transmitting.
 The usage of this field depends on the application layer of wrapped protocol.